praveen021097/totalitycorp-frontend-challenge/README.md

 ## Totality Frontend Challenge

 Basically, it's a Totality Frontend Challenge but it is an intermediate e-commerce web application.
-I used techStack React, Redux, Chakra ui, and json-server,. json-server was used for developing after that I deployed on render.
+I used techStack React, Redux, Chakra ui, and json-server,. json-server was used for development after that I deployed it on render.

 ##Tech Stack

-1.React
+1. React

-2.Redux
+2. Redux

-3.ChakraUI
+3. ChakraUI

-4.json-server
+4. json-server

 5.TypeScript